‘Cash Me Outside’ Danielle Bregoli Fakes Instagram Hacking For Music Video?

 A post shared by Danielle Bregoli (@bhadbhabie) on

 It can be recalled that the Face Security Group threatened to release “leaks” on Wednesday, which many assumed will be about Danielle Bregoli.
-The group also slammed the 13-year-old viral sensation, pointing out, “This is the modern day celebrity?
-This country glorifies and makes famous a young girl for being disrespectful to her mother.
-She is no role model.
-She is no idol.
-She is no God.”

 However, the much-awaited leaks turned out to be a mere promotional strategy of a new music video.
 The supposed hackers uploaded a couple of videos featuring Danielle Bregoli.

 The first post teased a few seconds of the music video with the strikingly similar red background that Face Security Group used when they announced their supposed hacking.
 However, this time the video boasted the text “HACKED BY @GLASSFACE.”
 The video showed Danielle Bregoli with her signature reddish locks, gold grills, and super long finger nails.
 The said clip was captioned with, “@glassface@mookboyflygoon @worldstar.”